dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 Being one of the first newsrooms to publicly share its analytics is also exciting.
 BuzzFeed is the only newsroom we could find that is [doing something similar](http://www.buzzfeed.com/dashboard/buzzfeed).

-We’re excited to join in on this experiment.
+We’re excited to join this experiment.

 ## How does lyst work?